kudrom/lupulo/docs/accessors.rst

 ------------------

-To describe the accessors that the widget will use, you first must provide a section in the layout for the widget called *accessors* which is a list that the *get_accessors* function will take to return the list of accessors.
+To describe the accessors that the widget will use, you first must provide a section in the layout for the widget called *accessors* which can be a list or an object that the *get_accessors* function will read to return the list of accessor functions.

+If the *accessors* section is a list, the *get_accessors* function will return a list with all the accessors defined in the section.
+If it's an object, the *get_accessors* function will return an object indexed in the same way the definition is.

 You can use several kinds of accessors for the same widget, and you can chain them to access data in a complicated schema.
 Every accessor has some custom